MISSION

 We are committed to providing compassionate, victim-centered services that treat all individuals with dignity and respect.

-The UVU Police Department provides dedicated victim services through a full-time Victim Advocate who supports students, faculty, and members of the campus community.
+The UVU Police Department provides dedicated victim services through a full-time victim advocate who supports students, faculty, and members of the campus community.
 The advocate offers guidance, resources, and assistance to individuals impacted by crime, helping them understand and access available support both on campus and in the broader community.
 All services are free.

 To access victim services, contact UVU Police Dispatch at 801-863-5555.